KweenMother/Kween-of-Kodi/Kodi- ISP-Blocking-Streaming-Troubleshooting.md

 - Keep VPN hotspot as backup in case ISP filtering returns
 - Consider dedicated VPN router for plug-and-play tunneling
-- Documented configuration for future troubleshooting *Generated with ChatGPT — session saved by user request.*
+- Documented configuration for future troubleshooting